alechenninger/blog/posts/fakes.md

 cone][move-fast-don't-break-things], so we have to make sure most of our tests only use isolated units, so that most of our tests are unit tests.

-So let's back up. **Why are we "isolating units" in the first place?**
+So let's back up. **Why are we replacing dependencies in order to "isolate units" in the first place?**

-* With fewer dependencies, there is fewer places to look when there is a test failure.
+* With stubbed dependencies, there are fewer places to look when there is a test failure.
 This means we can fix bugs faster, so we can _ship to our users more frequently_.
 * Dependencies can be heavy, like databases or other servers which take time to set up, slowing down the tests and their essential feedback.
 Replacing those with fast test doubles means faster feedback cycles, and faster feedback cycles means we can _ship to our users more frequently_.